The wild gushing waters of the Brandenberg Stream meander through Brandenbergs' rich and diverse forested landscape.

 The wild gushing waters of the Brandenberg Stream

 The Brandenberg Stream is a 22 km long left tributary of the Inn and flows through the valley like a mighty canyon stream.
 Wildly romantic and shimmering turquoise-green, the stream flows through the mountains and feeds the Tiefenbach Gorge with water.
 A piece of untouched paradise in the Alps, but quite different from the Isar, for example.
-While other rivers like the Isar rise in the Alps and flow northwards to the edge of the Alps, the Brandenberg Stream takes the opposite route from north to south and cuts through the Northern Limestone Alps towards the Inn.
+While other rivers and streams like the Isar rise in the Alps and flow northwards to the edge of the Alps, the Brandenberg Stream takes the opposite route from north to south and cuts through the Northern Limestone Alps towards the Inn.
 Until 1966, the stream was used for wood drifting, one of the largest drifting facilities in Central Europe.
 This habitat of forest, nature and water is an oasis with many retreats and unique nature experiences.

 Wild forest diversity & “Valley of Butterflies”